Computing the recession cone of a convex upper image via convex projection: Introduction

-Whether a CVOP is \textit{bounded} or \textit{unbounded} determines what solution concepts and what solution methods are available.
-In vector optimization, a bounded problem is characterized by its upper image (and its Pareto frontier) being a subset of a shifted ordering cone $C$.
-In the multi-objective case, this simplifies to each objective being bounded from below on the feasible set.
-Bounded problems comprise the less challenging class: Pareto frontier of a bounded LVOP can be generated by finding its extreme points.
-For a bounded CVOP, one aims to find finitely many (weakly) minimal elements that generate both inner and outer polyhedral approximation of the Pareto frontier.
+Bounded problems comprise the less challenging class: the Pareto frontier of a bounded LVOP can be generated by finding its extreme points.
+For a bounded CVOP, one aims to find finitely many {Pareto optimal} elements that generate both inner and outer polyhedral approximation of the Pareto frontier.
 There are solution algorithms such as \cite{AraUlusUmer2021, DorLohSchWei2021,EhrShaSch11,LRU14} capable of solving bounded CVOPs in this sense.

 Unbounded problems present an additional challenge -- one also has to compute (or approximate) the recession directions of the upper image.
 One of the solution methods for unbounded LVOPs can be found in \cite{Loehne11}.
-In the first phase, the so-called \emph{homogeneous problem} is solved to compute the recession cone of the upper image.
-In the second phase, the ordering cone $C$ is replaced by the found recession cone, which transforms the original unbounded LVOP into an equivalent bounded LVOP.
+In the first phase, the recession cone of the upper image {is computed by solving a modified LVOP (the so-called \emph{homogeneous problem}) which is of the same dimension as the original problem but known to be bounded}.
+In the second phase, the ordering cone is replaced by the found recession cone, which transforms the original unbounded LVOP into an equivalent bounded LVOP.
 Recently, \cite{WURKH22} proposed a solution concept and a solution algorithm to solve unbounded CVOPs.
 The solution approach is similar to the linear case and consists of two phases.
 In the first phase, an outer approximation of the recession cone is algorithmically computed.
-This outer approximation is then used to transform the problem into bounded one, so that existing algorithms can be applied in the second phase.
+This outer approximation is then used to transform the problem into a bounded one so that existing algorithms can be applied in the second phase.